jiffy-labs/jiffyscan-docs/blog/2023-10-04-gas-parameters-in-4337/index.md

 ## Introduction
 ---

-[ERC-4337](https://www.erc4337.io/) Introduced multiple new gas parameters that takes a bit of time to wrap your hand around currently.
+[ERC-4337](https://www.erc4337.io/) Introduced multiple new gas parameters that take a bit of time to wrap your hand around currently.
 One needs to deep dive into the entrypoint smart contract code and bundler implementations to see how the values impact the actual processing.
 In this post, we will learn the meaning and intent behind the values relevant to a UserOp & their relation to the actual blockchain transaction or bundler earnings.

-We will also later use 2 bundles (or transactions) submitted on Ethereuem mainnet and use their values for our reference.
+We will later use 2 bundles (or transactions) submitted on the Ethereum mainnet and use their values for our reference.
 There's no particular reason for choosing these two specifically, apart from the fact that one has a single UserOperation in the bundler while the other has 2 UserOperations in the bundle.

-## Various Gas Parameters
+## Defining Gas Parameters
 ---

-First, let's define the various gas parameters that aid in calculating the cost at a UserOp and Bundle Level.
+First, let's define the various gas parameters that aid in calculating the cost at a *UserOperation* and *Bundle* Level.
-1. **UserOp Level:** Relevant values are present at UserOperation Input or UserOperation Event Log
+1. **UserOp Level:** Values from UserOperation Input or UserOperation Event Log are sufficient.
-2. **Bundle Level:** Relevant values additionally requiring values from TransactionInput and Transaction Receipt.
+2. **Bundle Level:** Needs values from *TransactionInput* and *TransactionReceipt*.

 **Note:** You may not get the differences completely just yet.
 Please bear through till the next section where we use real values from UserOps/Bundles submitted on-chain and show the impact of these fields.

-### UserOp Level Parameters
+### UserOperation Related Parameters
 ---

-These impact the processing of an individual UserOperation and the gas fee paid for it's execution.
+These impact the processing of an individual UserOperation and the gas fee paid for its execution.

 ||Parameter|Source|Description|
 |-|-|-|-|